 I get e-mails all the time from people asking me how I travel so much.
-First off, let me start off my saying, I'm lucky.
+First off, let me start off by saying, I’m lucky.
 Some people will tell you that anyone can travel.
-Traveling is a privilege that many people in our world do not have.
+Traveling is a privilege that many people do not have.
 In this post, I’ll share with you a few different ways I save money for travel.

 Gardening is a big hobby of mine!
 I started a while back with flowers and have since expanded to growing vegetables.
 Over the past 3 years my boyfriend and I have grown nearly all the veggies we consume and they last us until we are able to grow more.
 We only buy at the store what we can’t grow or store.
 Currently, in our garden we’re growing: green beans, carrots, sugar snap seas, potatoes, tomatoes, corn, spinach, cucumbers, zucchini, spaghetti squash, butternut squash, garlic, lettuce and basil.
 Many of these we preserve in one way or another and are able to use all year round.
 Because of this, our average weekly grocery bill is $45.00!

 Save money for Travel Tip #4: Cut your Cable